-The seventh ingredient is animal fat.
+The eighth ingredient is animal fat.
 Animal fat is a generic by-product of rendering, the same high-temperature process used to make meat meals.

 Since there’s no mention of a specific animal, this item could come from just about anywhere: salvaged roadkill, spoiled supermarket meat… even dead, diseased or dying cattle.

 For this reason, we do not consider generic animal fat a quality ingredient.